lovettchris/lovettchris.github.io/docs/posts/ada/index.md

-AI cameras recognize [facial expressions](https://github.com/microsoft/FERPlus), the predictions go to the Azure cloud, from there a server in building 99 orchestrates the lighting design which includes all the LED inside Ada and some big DMX par lights to add more dramatic effects.
+AI cameras recognize [facial expressions](https://github.com/microsoft/FERPlus), the predictions go to the Azure cloud, from there a server in building 99 orchestrates the lighting design which includes all the LEDs inside Ada and some big DMX par lights to add more dramatic effects.
 The Server sends the information to 3 [raspberry pi](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) devices which forward it on to 3 [Teensy 4.0 devices](https://www.pjrc.com/store/teensy40.html) which drive the long LED strips